James Franco: Education

 In an interview with Showbiz411, on September 23, 2010, Franco made the erroneous public announcement that he received a "D" grade in "Acting" class at the NYU Graduate Film School.
 He had, in fact, received that grade in a "Directing the Actor" class.
 Franco's professor, José Angel Santana, alleged that Franco did not earn his grades while attending that school and stated that Franco only received high marks and a degree because of his celebrity status as an actor.
 Franco made unfavorable comments about Santana's teaching.
-In September 2012, after having been terminated from his position Santana filed a lawsuit against Franco for defamation; Santana claimed that Franco's comments were false and had led to his termination.
+In September 2012, after having been terminated from his position, Santana filed a lawsuit against Franco for defamation; Santana claimed that Franco's comments were false and had led to his termination.
 In September 2013, Franco and Santana settled the defamation lawsuit.
 "The matter has been resolved to the mutual satisfaction of the parties," said Santana's attorney Matthew Blit.
 Franco defended himself on the Howard Stern Show, stating that he had told the professor before the semester began that he would have to miss most classes to film 127 Hours and that they had agreed that Franco would receive a "D" in the course.

 In March 2013, Franco was featured in half-page print advertisements for his alma mater UCLA which celebrated the university's famous alumnus as a "prolific academic" and carried the tagline: "Some A-Listers Actually Get A's".

 Health

-Franco is a teetotaler.
-In 2021, Franco stated that he had, at one time, entered recovery for substance abuse.